Nutrition

 We identified signs of Relative Energy Deficiency in Sport (RED-S) stemming from low energy availability (LEA).
 Their caloric intake wasn’t meeting the demands of their high training load, resulting in insufficient energy for performance and overall health.

-Through a detailed metabolic report, we analyzed their:
+Through a detailed metabolic report, we analysed their:

 The Strategy